 Go all out, or don’t do it all – this should be your mantra when it comes to saree blouses and you should probably know it if you are even remotely considering stonework.
 Let the blouse be all about stone embellishments, and go with motifs that stand out – in this case; it’s the vanki that is adding old world charm to the blouse.

 A blouse that became an instant hit from the very start, but I get it – such is the case with everything sheer.
 It makes for a beautiful canvas and makes anything sparkle.
 Considering that this blouse is sheer, it looks even better.
 Let everything else be mellow, and let the stones spruce it up as you turn around.
 This is elegant, contemporary and traditional; all at the same time.

 It’s not just you – there’s no way anyone can choose the best from these, which was why it was twice as hard for me to even make a list.
 But I guess we either go with the best or nothing at all, and hence the list.

 Are you a sucker for traditional wear?
 Are you always on the lookout for new designs and love experimenting?
-What is your favorite from the catalog?
+What is your favorite from this catalog of stonework blouse designs?
 Let us know by dropping in a text in the comment section below.